Zazcallabah/dotdetector/README.md

 * retry
 * finish opencv build

-than to just build on the raspberry directly.
+than to just build opencv on the raspberry directly.
 Despite not having heard of distcc before now.
+As in, I started building opencv on one raspberry first, and while that slowly progressing, I did all the other stuff on another raspberry and it still was quicker.
+By at least 12 hours.

 for reference:
 * http://askubuntu.com/questions/73491/no-such-file-or-directory-for-existing-executable/165536#165536